Karl Gotch: Europe and the United States

 Istaz was initially hesitant to becoming a professional wrestler, considering he wanted to advance his career in amateur wrestling and be "vengeful" for his losses in the European and Olympic championships.
-However, when Istaz realized of the financial capabilities of wrestling as a pro compared to being a amateur wrestler for his wife Ella and daughter Janine, he took it up.
+However, when Istaz realized of the financial capabilities of wrestling as a professional compared to being an amateur wrestler for his wife Ella and daughter Janine, he took it up.
 Istaz's professional wrestling career began after training at renowned catch wrestler Billy Riley's gym, which was later dubbed by Gotch as "The Snake Pit".
 Gotch met Alf Robinson around this time, Billy Robinson's uncle and a fellow wrestler, and told Gotch to come to Wigan.
 From 1951 to 1959, Karl lived in Wigan near the gym.
 He debuted before 1951, wrestling throughout Europe under his real name and under the ring name Karl Krauser, and winning titles including the German Heavyweight Championship and the European Championship.
 In 1959, Istaz moved to Montreal, Quebec, Canada, in order to migrate over to the United States.

-When Istaz arrived in the United States, he began wrestling as Karl Gotch, named for Frank Gotch, by premier Ohio promoter-wrestler Al Haft.
+When Istaz arrived in the United States on March 15, 1960, he began wrestling as Karl Gotch, named for Frank Gotch, by premier Ohio promoter-wrestler Al Haft.
 A friend of Frank Gotch, Haft was given the ring-name Young Gotch in some of his days as a wrestler, and Haft thought that Karl had intense similarities with Frank; thus, Karl was given the ring-name as tribute.
 In the United States, Gotch's wrestling style and lack of showmanship held him back, and he did not experience any great popularity at the time.
 In 1961, he won the American Wrestling Alliance (Ohio) World Heavyweight Championship.
 Gotch held the belt for two years before dropping the title in a title unification match to NWA World's Heavyweight Champion Lou Thesz, one of the few American wrestlers he respected because of the similarities of their styles (the two also share a Hungarian heritage).
 In 1962, Gotch was involved in a backstage altercation with the then-NWA World Champion "Nature Boy" Buddy Rogers, in which Rogers was injured.
 The incident alienated Gotch from American promoters, and he began looking for work in Japan with assistance from Dr. Bill Miller.
 Afterwards, he had continued to travel.
 He wrestled in Australia under the Karl Krauser persona, and in 1965 he defeated Spiros Arion to win the International Wrestling Alliance's Heavyweight Championship.

 He returned to the United States for a stint in the 1970s, with a brief run in the World Wide Wrestling Federation from August 1971 to February 1972.
 On December 6, 1971, he teamed with Rene Goulet to win the WWWF World Tag Team Championship from the inaugural champions, Luke Graham and Tarzan Tyler, in two straight falls of a best-two-out-of-three-falls match in Madison Square Garden.
 They lost the championship on February 1, 1972, to Baron Mikel Scicluna and King Curtis Iaukea.